NasaGeek/noise-generator/README.md

 # Noise Generator for Home Assistant

-Noise Generator is a custom integration that synthesizes continuous background audio entirely inside Home Assistant.
-It started as a colored-noise generator (white, pink, brown, custom) and now also includes tonal alarm-like presets and a fully programmable tonal engine.
+Noise Generator is a custom integration that synthesizes continuous audio entirely inside Home Assistant.
+It can generate colored noises (white, pink, brown, custom) and tonal noises with alarm-like presets and a fully programmable tonal engine.
 Every profile becomes a Media Source entry, so you can play it from the Media Browser or trigger it via automations.

 > Built by **vibe coding** with ChatGPT-assisted development.